Beech101/Agentic-AI-Librarian-and-Analyser-Lease/README.md

     The Goal: To develop an institutional "second brain" that retains corporate knowledge with greater precision and recall than traditional human oversight.

-Commercial Application for why have a Vector Embedding Database:
-This architecture is designed to detect qualitative shifts in corporate sentiment.
-By tracking the emergence of specific risk-related linguistic patterns across years of filings, the system provides early indicators of market volatility before they manifest in price action.
-Agentic Design & Scalability
+Commercial Application: The "Hidden Money" Audit

+This architecture is designed to uncover financial leakage hidden in complex portfolios.
+By tracking subtle changes in how landlords phrase "Operating Expenses" or "Tax Escalations" across thousands of leases, the system identifies overcharges and missed savings before they impact the bottom line.
+It essentially turns a mountain of legal "fine print" into a map of recoverable cash.

 This PoC utilizes a streamlined Agentic Flow to demonstrate core logic.
 In a full-scale enterprise deployment: